vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_floatingip.md

 ---
 layout: "vkcs"
-page_title: "VKCS: networking_floatingip"
+page_title: "vkcs: networking_floatingip"
 description: |-
-  Manages a V2 floating IP resource within OpenStack Neutron (networking).
+  Manages a floating IP resource within VKCS.
 ---

 # vkcs\_networking\_floatingip

-Manages a V2 floating IP resource within OpenStack Neutron (networking) that can be used for load balancers.
+Manages a floating IP resource within VKCS that can be used for load balancers.
-These are similar to Nova (compute) floating IP resources, but only compute floating IPs can be used with compute instances.

 ## Example Usage